 Scholars are increasingly exploring this approach to Dickinson.
 In creating his archive of “queer” 19th century American authors, for example, Peter Coviello includes Dickinson and her relationship with Sue as part of a group who

-worried over the encroachment of a new regime of sexual specification, and so placed a countervailing emphasis on the erotic as a mode of being not yet encoded in the official vocabularies of the intimate.”
+worried over the encroachment of a new regime of sexual specification, and so placed a countervailing emphasis on the erotic as a mode of being not yet encoded in the official vocabularies of the intimate.

 Michael Snedicker uses Dickinson as one of four examples of the resources in lyric poetry to argue against the dominant trend in Queer theory that privileges melancholy, shame and the death drive.
 Rather, Dickinson and other queer poets illustrate a radical form of “queer optimism.”
-Most recently, Benjamin Meiners finds “foreignness,” a category associated with regions in Latin America, things rich and exotic, and Susan Dickinson, “as a key element in Dickinson’s articulation of her queer desires.”
+Most recently, Benjamin Meiners finds “foreignness,” a category associated with regions in Latin America, things rich and exotic, and Susan Dickinson,

 My relationship with queer Dickinson studies is a complicated one.
 I do deeply appreciate the concept and consider it incredibly important work, even imperative in most cases.
 However, I have to say I disagree with most of what is out there.